 A little silver thingie went on top of a glass cup with some sweet creamy stuff on the bottom.
 Dark brown hot stuff drip-drip-dripped out the bottom, splashing onto the creamy stuff.
 Once it finished dripping, everything got all mixed together with ice and it was like a liquid power dessert that zinged like a coffee rocket through your veins upon first sip.

 On a recent trip to T&T Supermarket with my dad, I finally bought my own “silver thingie” — in fact, a Vietnamese coffee press.
 Slowly over a crazy busy week I procured all of my ingredients to make the iced coffee: sweetened condensed milk, and today French dark roast medium-coarse ground coffee!
 (I bought the beans at a local coffee shop and had them ground).
 And now… I am so buzzed on this strong coffee.
 Here is a great tutorial on how to make Vietnamese iced coffee.
 After I made a glass of iced coffee for myself, it was time to move on to the main project: Vietnamese Iced Coffee Ice Cream.

 This is the easiest ice cream ever and it tastes crazy-delicious creamy.
 It maintains an excellent texture straight out of the freezer, no setting out at room temp to warm up a bit!
 Next time I am going to try playing around with the amount of sweetened condensed milk as I like my ice creams not-too-sweet, but I wonder if it would mess with the perfect consistency, as there are no eggs in this recipe, thus the condensed milk gives it its thick creaminess…

-Adapted from David Leibovitz’s recipe in the very excellent ice cream book The Perfect Scoop.
+Adapted from David Leibovitz’s recipe in the ice cream book The Perfect Scoop.

 - 1 can of sweetened condensed milk

-- 1 ½ cups of French dark roast coffee, brewed strong!
+- 1 ½ cups French dark roast coffee, brewed strong!

 - ½ cup heavy cream